 Posted in Uncategorized on February 22, 2022

-Having dedicated our careers to handling medical malpractice claims, at We at Weiss & Paarz we understandknow the value of thorough and appropriate medical care.a positive medical experience.
+Having dedicated our careers to handling medical malpractice claims, we understand the value of thorough and appropriate medical care.
 The cost of such care, however, can be outrageous and shocking.
-So, we Our marketing team decided to find out how the price of a doctor’s visit varies from country to country, and to find out .
+So, we decided to find out how the price of a doctor’s visit varies from country to country.
 We also set out to find how finances may impact decisions Americans make about when to seek care versus when they may regret doing so Americans’ medical decisions and influence medical regrets.

-With so many Americans making medical decisions based on costsprice, we decided to take a look at how cost factors into emergentcy situations.
-Approximately one in five respondents Americans have admitted they have turned downto turning down a an ambulance ride to the hospital due to concerns surrounding the cost.
+With so many Americans making medical decisions based on price, we decided to take a look at how cost factors into emergency situations.
+Approximately one in five Americans have admitted to turning down an ambulance ride to the hospital due to concerns surrounding the cost.
 Not only that, but 42% of Americans have driven themselves to the hospital instead of calling an ambulance.

 Free healthcare is what Americans truly want, according to our survey.
-An overwhelming 86.8% of respondents reported their desire forbelieve that medical care to be guaranteed for all without any costshould be free, and 84.4% of respondents reported a willingnesswould be willing to pay higher taxes to make their desire a realityaccommodate that belief.
+An overwhelming 86.8% of respondents believe that medical care should be free, and 84.4% would be willing to pay higher taxes to accommodate that belief.
 As the only industrialized country without universal health coverage for all citizens, many Americans are willing to migrate in search of better healthcare.
-Nearly 52% of respondents claim they Americans have seriously considered moving to a different country just to guarantee themselvesbecause they have free healthcare.
+Nearly 52% of Americans have seriously considered moving to a different country just because they have free healthcare.
 It’s evident that healthcare is a serious concern, and even more evident that finances heavily factor into Americans’ medical decisions.

 Disclaimer: The historical information and specific statistics displayed above are solely designed to provide general knowledge to the public and are being used as a part of attorney marketing.
 Cited statistics and statements were taken from the research of various independent websites (referenced below).
 Weiss & Paarz did not take any steps to replicate the findings of any sources used in this infographic, nor were the numbers or results displayed above independently verified by Weiss & Paarz.